Cannabis in California

 After purchasing marijuana from a licensed retailer or delivery service, it is completely within the confines of the law to return the product.
 However, like any business, return policies will be specific to each retailer so check with the establishment before buying.

 If you are legally purchasing marijuana in California, be ready to pay some hefty taxes.
 California marijuana sales are subject to state and local sales tax, a cannabis business tax and a large marijuana excise tax.
 Sales tax in the state can be as high as 10.25% in some cities, as local governments are allowed to add up to 3% onto the 7.25% minimum.
-There is an additional 15% marijuana excise tax added onto the state sales tax for any marijuana sale.
+There is an additional 15% marijuana excise tax added to the state sales tax for any marijuana sale.
 Lastly, any city or local government can tack on a ‘marijuana business tax’ which can range from 5-15%.
 In total, recreational marijuana can be taxed up to 40%.
-California is currently considering dropping the excise tax from 15% to 11% but don’t hold your breath for lower taxes anytime in the immediate future.

 If you’re visiting from out of state, it can be scary trying to find a place to use your newly purchased marijuana products.
 Wherever you choose, make sure the selected area is within the confines of the law to guarantee that your California experience doesn’t come to a swift end.
 To that point, there’s a long list of places where you can’t consume marijuana versus the places where you can.
 The following list overviews the areas that allow, and do not allow the consumption of marijuana in the state: